candrewlee14/candrewlee14.github.io/src/routes/blog/my-entrp-journey.md

 There were no limits, and the only parts I needed were bits of knowledge.

 Of course, I started small.
 Kahn Academy taught a dialect of ProcessingJS, so I started learning about the event loop and how to draw simple shapes to the screen.
-Then I started learning about making short animations, and then how to make simple games.
+I then learned about making short animations, and then simple games.
 There was a small community competition going on to make a game under 150 lines of code, so I built a little game called [Jump](https://www.khanacademy.org/computer-programming/jump/2179273176).
 Reading the code now, I've got a *boatload* of advice to give 12-year-old me.